Reading time: 9 min.

 What can go wrong with a hair transplant?

-According to Dr May, there are usually two types of problems that can occur after a hair transplant: medical and aesthetic.
+According to Dr. May, there are usually two types of problems that can occur after a hair transplant: medical and aesthetic.

-Medical issues: Although hair transplants are an incredibly safe and relatively simple procedure, they are still a form of surgical operation and as such carry some risks.
+Although hair transplants are an incredibly safe and relatively simple procedure, they are still a form of surgical operation and as such carry some risks.
 There may be medical issues that arise during the surgery itself, such as excessive bleeding, tachycardia, and fainting [1].
 These are rare if conducted with highly trained and experienced surgeons.
-There could also be complications that develop in the days or weeks after the procedure.
-For example, infections of the scalp around the transplant site, or excessive soreness (usually due to the overharvesting of follicles).

 The most common hair transplant problems

-Excessive harvesting
+Excessive harvesting from the donor area

 Unnecessary or significant scarring